 Building Permits

-The Building Department is responsible for, but not limited to:
+The Building Division is responsible for, but not limited to:

 New Construction Permits |

-To apply for a permit you can submit the completed permit application and all required information to the Building Department in City Hall.
-It is recommended that you speak to the Building Department prior to submitting an application to ensure that all the required information is submitted.
-Incomplete permit applications and missing information may cause a delay in a permit being issued.
-Please visit our Building Permits Page for more details.
+To apply for a permit you can submit a completed permit application to the Building Division at City Hall.
+It is recommended that you speak to the Building Division prior to submitting an application to ensure that all the required information is submitted.
+Approvals from other departments may be required depending on the scope of your project.
+Incomplete permit applications may cause delay in a permit being issued.
+Permit RequirementsThe permit requirements depend on the scope of your project.
+Although there may be approvals and other information required, below are some key items to include in an application for a building permit for new construction:

 Demolition Permits |

-A permit is required to demolish any structures that exceed 108 square feet (10 meters squared).
-To apply for a permit you can submit the completed permit application and all required information to the Building Department in City Hall.
+A permit is required to demolish any structures that exceed 10 square metres.
+To apply for a permit you can submit the completed permit application and all required information to the Building Division in City Hall.

 Change of Use Permit |